jsxgraph/jsxgraph_website/src/resources/templates/_math-code.section.md

-# HTML template with MathJax
+# HTML Template with MathJax

 MathJax can easily be integrated into JSXGraph to display mathematical formulas within labels or texts.
 To use it, include the MathJax library in your HTML file and enable the `useMathJax` attribute when creating elements.